 India's patchy monsoon rains to pick up later this week -weather official

-NEW DELHI, July 7 (Reuters) - India's crucial monsoon rains, which turned patchy at the tail-end of June, will pick up later this week, a weather department official said, helping farmers accelerate planting of summer-sown crops and easing concerns about dry weather conditions.
+NEW DELHI (Reuters) - India’s crucial monsoon rains, which turned patchy at the tail-end of June, will pick up later this week, a weather department official said, helping farmers accelerate planting of summer-sown crops and easing concerns about dry weather conditions.

 “The monsoon is likely to revive over southern India by July 8 and over central and northwestern India by July 10, and rains are likely to gather pace by July 11, when a low-pressure area will create more favourable conditions,” Mrutyunjay Mohapatra, director-general of the India Meteorological Department (IMD) told Reuters in an interview.